MasuRii/CITUCourseScheduler/README.md

 ## Usage Guide

-This guide will walk you through how to use the CIT-U Course Builder.

 ### Step 1: Copying Data from AIMS

 Navigate to the AIMS portal and copy the table data as shown below: